KareemTahaAbdelfattah/OOP-Library-System/README.md

 ![Library System Screenshot](image.png)

 ## Project Overview
+Java OOP Library System project featuring a menu-driven console application for managing library items, members, borrowing, and returning.
+Built using abstraction, inheritance, polymorphism, and exception handling with collections and input validation.
 This project was built as a Java OOP assignment to demonstrate key object-oriented programming concepts in a practical library management system.

 The library supports multiple item types: